 I’ve been making a consistent $300 a month for the past year.

 If any of you read my post at the beginning of the year: The Ultimate Guide to Making Side Income in 2019, I briefly mentioned how I do it.
-So, today I’m going to break down in more detail exactly what I do on Facebook because it’s by far my favorite side hustle.
+So, today I’m going to break down in more detail exactly what I do on Facebook because it’s by far my favorite side hustle of the year.

 Most ideas on that post were typical answers anyone could give.
 But I came across one idea about becoming an Ad Rater.
 I thought, “what the heck is an ad rater?”

-So I did a little digging, answered a few questions and took a few tests.
-It took some time to become familiar and at first, I didn’t think it was legit but within a few days I was becoming a professional ad rater.
+So I did a little digging, answered a few questions, and took a few tests.
+It took some time to become familiar.
+At first, I didn’t think it was legit but within a few days, I was becoming a “professional ad rater”.

 I didn’t think it was possible to make money on Facebook but it has since made me a consistent $300 per month.
 The great thing is I can do it from anywhere on my phone and it’s something anyone can do.

-You don’t need a business and you don’t have to go into work on the weekends.
+You don’t need a business and you don’t have to go to work on the weekends.

 You just need a Facebook account.
 Which I’m pretty sure you do and you’re probably already wasting time on it so why not start making some money with it?

-I spend a few minutes a day on Facebook working and at the end of the month, $300 goes straight to my PayPal account.
+I spend a few minutes a day on Facebook rating ads and at the end of the month, $300 goes straight to my PayPal account.